DOI-ONRR/doi-extractives-data/src/markdown/how-it-works/reclamation.md

 Through legislation, Congress has redistributed some funds for a certain number of years.
 [Title X of the Omnibus Public Lands Management Act of 2009](https://www.congress.gov/bill/111th-congress/house-bill/146) will redirect $120 million per year between fiscal years 2020 and 2034 toward Native American water rights settlement projects.

-Congress has shown interest in redirecting additional funds, such as in [H.R.
+Congress has shown interest in redirecting additional funds, such as described in [H.R.
 2473](https://www.congress.gov/bill/116th-congress/house-bill/2473).

 ## Sources and further reading